YaniWessi/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. routing and conviniance helpers

 - [ ] Describe Middleware?
+ We use Middleware to add features to express.
+You can perform operations on them, and can perform opertions on them and can either move into the next middleware, or return a reaponse back to client.

 - [ ] Describe a Resource?
+program that are designed to carry our operations for a specific perpose

 - [ ] What can the API return to help clients know if a request was successful?
+  Api can return status codes 200 to let the client know their request was sucessful

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? we can partiton our application by using routes?

 ## Minimum Viable Product